birdiecare/birdie-katas/src/availability-processor/README.md

 The system currently handles **permanent unavailability events**.
 When a caregiver becomes permanently unavailable (e.g., leaves the company, goes on extended leave), the system automatically unassigns them from all upcoming visits starting from the effective date.

 Starting from the top, we'll work through the tasks below and expand the processor to handle more requirements.
+We don't expect to complete all of the tasks - we're much more interested in understanding how you approach a problem.

 Whilst working, please keep in mind the following non-functional requirements:

 * We value test-driven development and would like to see this used throughout the exercise today.
 * Reliability is vitally important to us.
 A mistake could lead to a missed visit.
-* We are beginners in Golang - show us what well structured Go code looks like!
 * We love pairing and will appreciate if you communicate your thinking and progress as you go, as well as adopting a gradual approach which is easy for your pair to understand.

 ### Task 1: Add Multi-Tenancy Support